coolswood/expenses/readme.md

 I have made some simplifications to save time.
 For example, I use Typescript, but the typing is not 100% because it was not in the conditions of the task.
 Of course, in a working project I do not allow the absence of contracts.

-Also, switching the theme was implemented without storing information about the theme in the storeroom.
+Also, switching the theme was implemented without storing information about the theme in the app store.
 In the current project this would have been necessary.

 ## Backend project structure